 You can quickly add payments the dashboard page or the debt account details page.
 Your due date will be adjusted as well as the account balance whenever a payment is added.
 You can add multiple payments for the month by choosing the same billing month.
 Purchases can also be easily added on the debt details page.
 Undebt.it keeps a fully sortable and exportable history of payments & purchases for each account.

 One of the most important aspects of improving your credit score is keeping a low credit utilization.
 The credit utilization page shows you exactly where you stand with each of your accounts.
-The utilization graph gives you some goals to shoot for.
+There are also pie charts that you show the distribution of your interest rates and types of loans.
+The utilization graph gives you some visual goals to shoot for.

 Now you can visually see exactly how your debt accounts are distributed.
 Each type of debt is grouped for you in a pie-chart so you can quickly see where your money is going.
 There's also an annual interest rate breakdown so you can target accounts with high interest rates.
 You can also see your overall, current average interage rate (which factors in promotional interest rates too!).

-There's a page dedicated to showing you a quick snapshot of your overall payoff progress.
-See which debt accounts have been paid off and you can also see how far along you are on your other debt accounts.
+The progress page is dedicated to showing you a quick snapshot of your overall payoff progress.
+See which debt accounts have been paid off and you can also see how far along you are on your active debt accounts.
 You are also shown exactly how long it will take you to be debt free and how much you are spending in interest each month.